CyberT33N/ebay-scrap-bot/README.md

 # CyberT33N Ebay Scrap Bot
-This bot scraps all items of any search link by visiting all pages and exporting all item URLS.
-After this it will open each item URL and scrap the needed informations.
+This bot scraps all items of any search link by visiting all pages and exporting all item links.
+After this it will open each item link and scrap the needed informations.
 <br />
 <br />
 Database: **MongoDB**